The brushing process seems simple enough, however there is actually an art to doing it well! We recommend that you brush twice a day for two minutes.

 Some people feel that to clean their teeth effectively they need to apply a lot of pressure and brush quite hard.
 This is not true.
 If you are using a good brushing technique then you only need to brush gently.
 Brushing too hard can lead to gum recession, so try and avoid it if you can.

-At Hill Bayford & Associates, we recommend the use of fluoridated toothpaste.
+WHAT TOOTHPASTE TO USE?
+At HBA, we recommend the use of fluoridated toothpaste.
 This is because of the well-documented effects of fluoride in preventing tooth decay.
 There are many good toothpaste options on the market – deciding which one to use can be overwhelming.
 Individual toothpastes are often designed to assist with particular aspects of dental health such as whitening, gum disease and sensitivity-just to name a few.
 It is your choice as to what toothpaste you feel is best for you.
 However, if you would like some guidance we are happy to recommend a toothpaste that would be most appropriate for you after formally assessing your oral health needs.

 Remember, you only need a pea-sized amount of toothpaste to effectively clean your teeth!

 IS A MANUAL OR ELECTRIC TOOTHBRUSH BETTER?
 If used properly, both types of brushes will provide a thorough level of cleanliness.
 Neither is better than the other – the decision of which toothbrush to use depends on your personal preference!